kbr/autocron/docs/index.rst

 autocron documentation
 ======================

-**autocron** is a simple asynchronous background task library to execute tasks in a separate process, not blocking the main application otherwise.
+**autocron** is a asynchronous background task library to execute tasks in a separate process, not blocking the main application otherwise.

-**autocron** does not need any dependencies beside the Python Standard-Library and is easy to install and easy to integrate into web-applications, like django, flask, pyramid, bottle, tornado or starlette.
-See usage for details.
+**autocron** does not need any dependencies beside the Python Standard-Library and is easy to install and to integrate to web-applications, like django, flask, pyramid or bottle.
+Because task registering is non-blocking it can also be used with async frameworks.

-**autocron** makes use of a ``SQLite`` database as message storage.
-This is fast enought for low- to medium-traffic sites.
+**autocron** makes use of the ``SQLite`` database as storage and handles multi-processing access to the database. ``SQLite`` is fast enough for low- to medium-traffic sites.
 Which are most websites.

-    The idea behind ``autocron`` is to make the integration of an asynchronous task handler as easy as possible.
+    **The idea** behind ``autocron`` is to make the integration of an asynchronous task handler to web-applications as easy as possible.
 This is often desirable for applications that don't need massive scaling.
-Vertical scaling will work but for horizontal scaling autocron is currently not designed.
+Vertical scaling will work.
+For horizontal scaling autocron is currently not designed.

 All configurations are preset with useful values and can get inspected and modified by the ``autocron`` command-line based :ref:`Admin Interface <admin-iterface>`.